 We’re looking to find a new generation of writers, while drawing on the best existing talent.
 Maybe we can work together.

 Queries and Submissions

-Kobold Press is taking queries for PDF releases from Kobold Courier readers, from Kickstarter backers, and from established freelancers in the tabletop RPG field—people who are familiar with and excited about Kobold Press releases.
+Kobold Press is taking queries for PDF releases from Kobold Courier readers (you *do* read our newsletter, right?), from Kickstarter backers, and from established freelancers in the tabletop RPG field—people who are familiar with and excited about Kobold Press releases.
 Pitches for larger print releases are taken from open call contests (such as the Valhalla Calling contest) and closed calls from backers of our Kickstarter projects.